cemu-project/Cemu/BUILD.md

 The following dependencies are required.
 You can install them using Homebrew with the following command:

-`brew install git cmake ninja nasm automake libtool boost`
+`brew install automake boost cmake git libtool nasm ninja pkgconf`

 ### MoltenVK